ase16/geoffrey/README.md

 Be aware that if you register yourself with the email address that we use for our email communication, that you are registered as an **admin** user.
 With every other email address you'll be registered as a **company** user.

+## Visible navigation Structure of the app
+* NotLoggedIn
+    - `/` Login screen
+    - `/register` Register screen
+* Logged in as company user
+    - `/company/main` Some welcome/starting/overview screen for the company user
+    - `/company/term-management` Screen to list, create and delete terms
+    - `/company/viz` Screen to visualize sentiment analysis of multiple terms
+* Logged in as admin user
+    - `/admin/main` Some welcome/starting/overview screen for the admin user
+    - `/admin/vm-management` Screen to list, create and delete vms
+    - `/admin/fetcherlog` Screen to visualize sentiment analysis of multiple terms

 ## Terms Management in optimistic UI
 A first implmentation has been made of the terms management UI (without CSS, just HMTL & JS).